Blog Post

 Upon reflection the day wasn’t about shining as an individual but rather giving your best efforts as an individual to support those around you.

-by Rob Jefferson 29 Mar, 2021
+by Rob Jefferson 29 March 2021

 Playing sport has been a major part of my life and has brought me great enjoyment from a very early age.
 My earliest memories are playing badminton on Friday nights, football matches and training for Abbeytown on weekends, before starting to play tennis- with training taking place on weeknights and local/ regional competitions taking place on weekends.
 As I got older this then led to playing for local badminton and tennis teams in Cumbrian leagues and I continue to do so to this day (prior to the pandemic).